 Once 3000+ new homes line it as part of upcoming Housing Zones from Peabody plus other private developments like the proposed 30-storey tower in Abbey Wood, it will be gridlocked unless major changes occur.

-To the north the DLR option of course misses out on a link to Barking and the numerous links that offers: C2C trains to East London and the City plus fast trains to Essex.
+To the north the DLR option of course misses out on a link to Barking and numerous links that a London Overground would offer such as C2C trains to East London and the City plus fast trains to Essex.
 There’s also tube lines like the District and Hammersmith & City from Barking plus London Overground to north east and north London.
 The DLR links in with none of that like London Overground extended from Barking would provide.

 The DLR certainly has benefits – just less than other options.
 It would offer Thamesmead residents a slow trundle to Custom House Crossrail in about 20 minutes before change was needed.